playmint/ds/docs/how-to/play-the-game.md

 ## Moving Items to-and-from Bags

-You unit is able to interact with any bags on the tile it is on, and any adjacent tiles.
+Your unit is able to interact with any bags on the tile it is on, and any adjacent tiles.

 1. With your unit selected, click the tile with the bag
-2. The bags contents will be displayed.
+2. The bag's contents will be displayed.
 3. You can drag-and-drop items between your bags and the tile’s bag

 ## Starting a Combat Session